Mental Health in the Workplace

-Over half the cost due to Presenteeism. i.e. when individuals are less productive due to poor mental health in work
+- £54 Billion is the annual cost to employers as a result of mental ill health.
+Over half of this cost due to presenteeism. i.e. when individuals are less productive due to poor mental health in work

-£1 = £9.98 return on investment for mental health training
+- Studies have shown that a £1 investment results in a £9.98 return on investment for mental health training

-Absence due to mental health reasons since 2009 UP by 5%
+- Whilst the overall rate of sickness absence since 2009 is DOWN 15%-20%, absence due to mental health reasons since 2009 is UP by 5%

 How to encourage a mentally healthy workplace: